Trolls World Tour: Critical response

 Owen Gleiberman of Variety magazine gave it a mixed review, calling it a "music-drenched fairy tale" and "for all its surface pleasures, it's a likable but underimagined one, with more enthusiasm than surprise and, at the same time, an overprogrammed sense of its own thematic destiny."

 Entertainment Weekly gave a mixed review, calling it "Infinity War with lower stakes".

 Accolades

-Unlike the first film, Trolls World Tour didn't receive a nomination for an Academy Awards, Golden Globe and Grammy Award.
+Unlike the first film, Trolls World Tour didn't receive a nomination for an Academy, Golden Globe and Grammy Award.
 However, Anna Kendrick did win Favorite Voice from an Animated Movie for this film at the 2021 Kids' Choice Awards.
-Also, Just Sing did win at the 11th Hollywood Music in Media Awards for best original song in an animated film.
+Also, "Just Sing" did win at the 11th Hollywood Music in Media Awards for best original song in an animated film.